mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 Repartition topics by client and page view identifiers `PvKey` as a prerequisite to join events with page view.
-Method `selectKey` sets a new key for every input record, and marks derived stream for repartitioning.
+Method `selectKey` sets a new key for every input record, and marks the derived stream for repartitioning.

 ``` scala
 case class PvKey(clientId: ClientId, pvId: PvId)